asharirfan/local-wpcli/ReadMe.md

 	1. Remote Host (IP Address)
 	2. Remote Port

-👉 **Note:** To find out this information, refer to the screenshot below.
+👉 **Note:** You can find Remote Host & Post in the *DATABASE* tab of the website in Local by Flywheel's desktop app.
+Please refer to the screenshot below for help.

 ![](https://cl.ly/ssYK/💯 "Local by Flywheel Screenshot")